Back to THE HANDOFF

 Description

-In this episode of The Handoff, Dr. Joni Watson sits down with Dr. Tiffany Murdoch, the Senior Vice President and Chief Nursing Officer at Ochsner Health.
+In this episode of The Handoff, Dr. Joni Watson sits down with Dr. Tiffany Murdock, the Senior Vice President and Chief Nursing Officer at Ochsner Health.
 Tiffany brings a wealth of experience from her leadership roles and shares her visionary strategies for revolutionizing nursing practice.
 From virtual nursing innovations to cutting-edge workforce initiatives, she’s leading a transformation in healthcare that puts nurses at the forefront of patient care.
 Listen as Tiffany dives deep into nurse retention, technology-driven care models, and fostering purpose and kindness in the profession.

 Transcript